-Year Ended December 31, 2023 2022
+Year Ended December 31, 2024 2023

-Selling and distribution expenses \$ 2,599 \$ 2,767
+Selling and distribution expenses \$ 2,525 \$ 2,599

-Advertising expenses 5,010 4,319
+Advertising expenses 5,146 5,010

-Stock-based compensation expense 254 356
+Stock-based compensation expense 286 254

-Other operating expenses 6,109 5,438
+Other operating expenses 6,625 6,109

-Selling, general and administrative expenses \$ 13,972 \$ 12,880
+Selling, general and administrative expenses \$ 14,582 \$ 13,972

-Selling, general and administrative expenses increased \$1,092 million, or 8%, in 2023.
-This increase was primarily due to higher advertising and other operating expenses, partially offset by decreases in selling and distribution expenses and stockbased compensation expense.
-The increase in other operating expenses was primarily due to higher other marketing expenses and increased charitable donations, as well as higher annual incentive expense and other employee benefit costs.
-The decrease in selling and distribution expenses was primarily a result of the refranchising of our bottling operations in Vietnam and Cambodia.
-The decrease in stock-based compensation expense was primarily due to the cumulative expense that was recorded in 2022 resulting from the impact a more favorable financial outlook had on the outstanding nonvested performance share units.
-In 2023, foreign currency exchange rate fluctuations decreased selling, general and administrative expenses by 3%.
+Selling, general and administrative expenses increased \$610 million, or 4%, in 2024.
+This increase was primarily due to higher advertising expenses, stock-based compensation expense and other operating expenses, partially offset by a decrease in selling and distribution expenses.
+The increase in other operating expenses was primarily due to increased charitable donations, higher employee costs, higher other marketing expenses and an asset impairment charge related to certain prototypes.
+The decrease in selling and distribution expenses was primarily due to the refranchising of our bottling operations in the Philippines, Bangladesh and certain territories in India, partially offset by increases in Costa expenses.
+In 2024, foreign currency exchange rate fluctuations decreased selling, general and administrative expenses by 4%.
+Refer to Note 17 of Notes to Consolidated Financial Statements for more information on the impairment charge.

-As of December 31, 2023, we had \$267 million of total unrecognized compensation cost related to nonvested stock-based compensation awards granted under our plans, which we expect to recognize over a weighted-average period of 1.7 years as stock-based compensation expense.
+As of December 31, 2024, we had \$234 million of total unrecognized compensation cost related to nonvested stock-based compensation awards granted under our plans, which we expect to recognize over a weighted-average period of 1.6 years as stock-based compensation expense.
 This expected cost does not include the impact of any future stock-based compensation awards.
 Refer to Note 13 of Notes to Consolidated Financial Statements.